 Start the day off with breakfast at Bella Bakery.
 They have coffee and fresh pastries to enjoy with your pet at the outdoor café tables along the sidewalk.

 Head to Bennett Lane Winery with your pooch for a wine tasting.
-Be sure to make an appointment at nearby Summers Estate Wines for a relaxed tasting and a round of bocce ball.
+Be sure to make an appointment at nearby Summers Estate Wines for a relaxed tasting and a round of bocce ball or Envy Wines, where you can purchase a bottle of wine to enjoy on the Tuscan-inspired terrace.
 While you’re on Tubbs Lane on the north side of Calistoga, visit Old Faithful Geyser where your pet can enjoy the open air and sunshine and bark at the Tennessee fainting goats (rumored to be the best way to get the goats to actually faint!)

 Find your way back into town for lunch at Lovina on the pet-friendly patio primed for people watching.
 Your furry friend will enjoy waiting for an occasional crumb to fall their way under this umbrella adorned patio.